 - Using sinking funds have been a lifesaver!

 - A zero-based budget has worked best for us.
-We used Dave Ramsey’s advice to give every dollar you earn each month a job.
+We give every dollar we earn each month a job.

 - As a married couple, splitting our finances into separate spending (fun money) accounts has been huge!
 It’s probably the #1 thing you can do to stop fighting over money.
 There’s no judgment on either side and you both win!

 Lastly, I’ll say that working together to set and reach financial goals as been critical in our marriage.
-Back when we were aggressively paying down debt (like credit cards or vehicle loans), we had to be on the same page to reach our goals.
+Back when we were aggressively paying down debt (like credit cards, vehicle loans and student loans), we had to be on the same page to reach our goals.